kevinkouketsu/odin-emulator/README.md

 This is an educational project aimed at writing more Rust to improve my skills.
 One of my goals is to develop this project in a distinctly "Rusty" way.
 I previously created this project in C/C++, following a more procedural style with many global variables (it was decompiled from the original executable).
 I also aim to enhance my skills in writing tests, which I consider a crucial part of the development process.

 ## Database
 The chosen database for this project is PostgreSQL, a fast and simple option.
-I already have a complete database structure for the game, so I plan to use it but am open to making changes if needed.
+I already have a complete database structure for the game, so I plan to use it but I am open to making changes if needed.

 I am also open to switching databases in the future if required.
 I am creating abstractions at the database layer, so the project could potentially support other databases that SeaORM supports.
 While I am still evaluating SeaORM for this project, the simplicity of the queries might make an ORM unnecessary.